How to import your Twitter data into Redact

 This allows us to apply any filters you specify much faster, and makes the whole process much smoother and cleaner in general.
 Additionally, this eliminates the issue where particularly prolific posters needed to schedule continued deletions over long periods of time.

-Before you download your package from Twitter, you need to find out where it is first.
+Before you download your package from Twitter, you need to find where it’s located first.
+I’m going to walk you through where to find it and how to import it into our app.

 First, click the More button in the main navigation menu